JiaxinZhuang/DAC.Pytorch/README.md

 # Deep Adaptive Image Clustering (DAC)
 ***

-**New**: Pytorch version of DAC has been re-implemented on MNIST [2019/11/29], and will updated in the near future.
+**News**: Pytorch version of DAC has been re-implemented on MNIST [2019/11/29], and will updated in the near future.

 Pytorch Implementation of  Deep Adaptive Image Clustering.
-Since **NO OFFICIAL** version of Pytorch provided, i implemenent **my pytorch version** with the help of [DAC Tensorflow](https://github.com/vector-1127/DAC) from author and setting in the paper [Deep Adaptive Image Clustering](http://openaccess.thecvf.com/content_ICCV_2017/papers/Chang_Deep_Adaptive_Image_ICCV_2017_paper.pdf) .
+Since **NO OFFICIAL** version of Pytorch provided, i implemenent **MY PYTORCH VERSION** with the help of [DAC Tensorflow](https://github.com/vector-1127/DAC) from author and setting in the paper [Deep Adaptive Image Clustering](http://openaccess.thecvf.com/content_ICCV_2017/papers/Chang_Deep_Adaptive_Image_ICCV_2017_paper.pdf) .

 !!
 Something **confusing**: Although i could reprodce the result reported in paper on MNIST dataset,  i could not achieve the same thing on Cifar.
 Even i ran tensorflow version provided by author, so did it.
 If anyone can reproduce result on Cifar10, plz contact me ~!!